Female medical professional talks to patient on exam table.

 All the required credits in this graduate certificate can be applied toward the following doctoral degree program, if you apply and are granted admission:

-Prepare to provide direct and specific client care through an expanded nursing role in this online nurse practitioner doctoral degree program, available exclusively to nurses who are licensed to practice professional nursing in Pennsylvania.
-Choose from four specializations.
+Prepare to provide direct care through an expanded nursing role in this online nurse practitioner doctoral degree program, available exclusively to nurses licensed to practice professional nursing in Pennsylvania.
+Choose from options specific to family, adult/gerontology, and mental health patients.

 Learn more about the Doctor of Nursing Practice – Nurse Practitioner